team-eternity/eternity/docs/readme.txt

     present).
   * MBF21: added the "Splash group", "Projectile group" and "Infighting group" specifiers for "Thing" sections.
+  * MBF21: added support for the FULLVOLSOUNDS thing flag, which makes see and death sounds maximum volume.
+  * MBF21: added Dehacked support for thingtype "MBF21 Bits"
+  * MBF21: added Dehacked support for "Fast speed"
+  * MBF21: added NOAUTOSWITCHTO weapon flag, which forbids a weapon from being automatically switched to when weapon is picked up on a "worse" weapon.
+  * MBF21: added support for Dehacked weapon flags.
+  * MBF21: added support for Dehacked frame flags.
+  * MBF21: added support for Dehacked "Melee range"
+  * MBF21: added support for Dehacked "Rip sound"
+  * MBF21: added A_AddFlags, A_CheckAmmo, A_ClearTracer, A_ConsumeAmmo, A_FindTracer,
+    A_GunFlashTo, A_HealChase, A_JumpIfFlagsSet, A_JumpIfHealthBelow,
+    A_JumpIfTargetCloser, A_JumpIfTargetInSight, A_JumpIfTracerCloser,
+    A_JumpIfTracerInSight, A_MonsterMeleeAttack, A_MonsterProjectile, A_NoiseAlert,
+    A_RadiusDamage, A_RefireTo, A_RemoveFlags, A_SeekTracer, A_SpawnObject,
+    A_WeaponBulletAttack, A_WeaponJump, A_WeaponMeleeAttack, A_WeaponProjectile,
+    A_WeaponSound.
   * Made thing-based obituaries use deh or EDF strings if they start with $.
+  * Added patches/ as an alternative path to graphics/ for ZIP and archive directories.
+Thanks to sink666 for the contribution.
+  * Added a new optional argument to thingtype's damagefactor, which can be "rounded" (after the comma).
+This has two effects:

+    1. The damage value is rounded to the nearest, instead of to the lower value, preventing round-off errors.
+    2. If damage ends up being 0 anyway, it will behave like full damage immunity, without any side effects of damage.

+  * Added some new dmgspecial values, for supporting the various Heretic effects:
+    PoweredPhoenixFire and BossTeleport.
+  * Added "meleerange" EDF property.
+It's a float, like radius and height.
+  * Added "ripsound" EDF property, which is played when a ripper rips.
+  * Added support for DSDHacked things, sprites, states and sounds.

 ** Automap **